mrowe/mikerowecode.com/_posts/2005-04-19-moin-upgrade.md

+---
+layout: post
-Upgrade of moinmoin (wiki) in debian sid to 1.3x
+title: Upgrade of moinmoin (wiki) in debian sid to 1.3x
+---

 Upgrade of [moin][] in debian sid is not quite as smooth as it could be... so, apart from running the backup and migrate scripts as